Help! I Owe Between 50k and 100k in Taxes. What Should I Do?

 Get Help With Your Tax Bill

-When you owe between $50,000 and $100,000 in taxes, the IRS will take your outstanding debt very seriously.
+The IRS will take your outstanding debt very seriously when you owe between $50,000 and $100,000 in taxes.
 The IRS can utilize a variety of aggressive collection techniques to recover past taxes, and if you do nothing, you may face liens, levies, asset seizures, and other severe consequences.

 Thankfully, there are several ways to reduce your tax bill or spread payments out over time, including payment installment agreements and penalty relief.